sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   If this is set to ``no``, then each spkg may still take advantage of the setting of :envvar:`MAKE` to build using multiple jobs, but the spkgs will be built one at a time.
-  Alternatively, run ``make build-serial`` which sets this environment variable for you.

 - :envvar:`SAGE_CHECK` - if set to ``yes``, then during the build process, and when running ``sage -i <package-name>`` or ``sage -f <package-name>``,